fredwu/fredwu.me-v3/src/pages/manager-readme/index.md

 - to ensure you know why we do or don't do certain things for you
 - to ensure you understand how we work as an engineering group
 - to ensure you are consulted before we begin a major piece of work that affects your team
-- to ensure you know we work together as one Xplor team and not as individual functional groups
+- to ensure you know we work together as one team and not as individual functional groups

 ## Effective Communication with Me